 Nearly all of Apple’s native apps work almost seamlessly with VoiceOver.
 In addition, you should be able to access most of your computer’s features while using VoiceOver because of the way that the computer software functions – it’s the apps on iOS that tend to be the most inaccessible.

-Apple does highlight other apps that have been programmed to work with VoiceOver on a distinct page in the iTunes Store.
+Apple does highlight other apps that have been programmed to work with VoiceOver on a distinct page in the iTunes Store [No Longer Available].
 With that being said, there are several more apps designed for VoiceOver that are not highlighted on this page – Paths to Literacy has a list of several VoiceOver enabled apps including alarm clocks, calculators, games, and a GPS app.

 In addition, Apple’s website highlights third-party apps designed for accessibility that can enhance technology use for individuals with many different kinds of disability.
 Again, there are more iOS accessibility apps available than are listed on this website – this area of technology is developing quickly and there are many incredible innovations that can be discovered with a little research!